"Things rolled out the wrong way through mistranslation," Rotem Zinger tells Israeli radio

 The 23-year-old is accused of sparking a 31,000-acre wildfire in a Chilean national park

 A prosecutor says the suspect could face a fine and prison time

 Authorities have said they don't know when the fire will be under control

-Chilean authorities on Saturday arrested a 23-year-old man accused of sparking a wildfire that has consumed more than 27,000 acres of a national park, officials said.
+The man Chilean authorities accuse of sparking a wildfire that has consumed more than 31,000 acres of a national park said Sunday that he is innocent.

 High winds stoke the flames for most of the week, though rains in the area Saturday gave firefighters some help.

 “We could be talking about a week.
 We could be talking about a month or more,” said Hugo Knockaert, chief of fire management for Chile’s National Forest Corporation.

 CNN’s Guy Azriel, Claudia Dominguez and CNN Chile contributed to this report.